ekeskn/ekeskn/README.md

-# Hello, Welcome to My GitHub Page! 👋

-I'm Ege, a software developer.
+I'm Ege 👋, a software developer.
 ---

 ## About Me